jenkinsci/aio-tests-plugin/README.md

 1. Go to project -> Configure
 2. Click on the Post Build Actions -> Select Publish Results to AIO Tests
 3. Specify the Project for which run results need to be published
-4. Choose a framework and specify the path of the file - reletive to the workspace eg. ```/target/surefire-reports/testng-results.xml```
+4. Choose a framework and specify the path of the file - relative to the workspace eg. ```/target/surefire-reports/testng-results.xml```

       >For frameworks other than JUnit or TestNG, if results file is being generated in JUnit format, please select JUnit
 5. Select preferences for results reporting